 Preference to building electrification technologies efficient at peak

-Consideration for hybrid (multi-fuel) heating systems
+Consideration for hybrid (multi-fuel) heating systems depending on future peak constraints and grid expansion requirements – although this component is specific to colder climates than Connecticut – and not recommended considering the availability of technologies with lower peak impacts than auxiliary heating resistance strips.

 Program strategies supporting Smart Building Electrification will go beyond pure technology-based rebates, integrate into existing energy efficiency programs, and will be able to provide tailored solutions to individual buildings’ needs.
-The following approaches have been implemented by different Program Administrators to support Smart Building Electrification.
+Different Program Administrators have implemented the following approaches to support Smart Building Electrification.

 Combine Electrification incentives with other energy efficiency programs